 Specify the fields and files you want to encrypt.
 Remember that encryption is not the same thing as field-level security or object-level security.
 Those should already be in place before you implement your encryption strategy.

-Encrypt Fields
+Encrypt New Data in Fields

 Select the fields you want to encrypt.
 For best results, encrypt the smallest possible number of fields.